New2World/HPC-CourseProject/readme.md

 ## State of the Art

+Since this project comes from a Kaggle on-going competition, there have been several solution and kernels proposed by others.
+As most kernels suggest that the raw data is not sufficient to accomplish the prediction task, different strategies of feature engineering are proposed.
+Per ​jsaguiar’s[1]​ kernel, there implements some statistic features including mean, standard deviation, max/min, kurtosis, skew and quantile.
+Base on these features, different machine learning models are applied, like support vector machine, linear regression and random forest[2-4]​ .
+Apart from extracting features by hand, some researchers choose to do end-to-end learning and use 1D convolutional neural network to automatically get features from raw data[5]​ .
+The model start from 1D CNN to extract features from raw data with filter size 10.
+Through 3 convolution layers, the model gets 16 features, then these features are feeded into several fully connected layers to get final output.
+Compared with these previous methods, this work uses Fourier transformation to extract more features that can not be seen in time domain.
+Apart from this competition, there have been many researchs on earthquake prediction using various features and models.

+### Models

-Continuous chatter of the Cascadia subduction zone revealed by machine learning ([link](https://www.nature.com/articles/s41561-018-0274-6))
+- Continuous chatter of the Cascadia subduction zone revealed by machine learning ([link](https://www.nature.com/articles/s41561-018-0274-6))

-Similarity of fast and slow earthquakes illuminated by machine learning ([link](https://www.nature.com/articles/s41561-018-0272-8#data-availability))
+- Similarity of fast and slow earthquakes illuminated by machine learning ([link](https://www.nature.com/articles/s41561-018-0272-8#data-availability))
-- model
-gradient boosted trees25 algorithm
+    - model: gradient boosted trees25 algorithm

-Earthquake prediction model using support vector regressor and hybrid neural networks ([link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199004))
+- Earthquake prediction model using support vector regressor and hybrid neural networks ([link](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0199004))

-The SVR-HNN model
+- The SVR-HNN model
 ![paper1](https://journals.plos.org/plosone/article/figure/image?id=10.1371/journal.pone.0199004.g003&size=large)

-Parameters
+### Features

 - a and b value (from well-known geophysical law known as Gutenberg-Richter law)
 - Seismic energy release
 - Time of n events